Weight Loss Doctor Says, "Let Them Eat Cake" - Or at Least Halloween Candy!

-NAPLES, Florida--October 30-- It’s that time of year again.
+It's that time of year again.
 October 31st is a night of many frights.
 Children are scared by haunted houses and ghost stories and parents are more scared by the stash of candy their kids bring home.
-According to weight loss specialist and mother of four, Caroline Cederquist, M.D., Halloween candy is nothing to be afraid of.
-“I really do think that we need to enjoy life and enjoy the celebrations and Halloween candy is part of that.”
+According to bistroMD's co-founder, leading bariatric physician and mother of four, Caroline J. Cederquist, M.D., Halloween candy is nothing to be afraid of.
+"I really do think that we need to enjoy life and enjoy the celebrations and Halloween candy is part of that."

 Dr. Cederquist emphasizes the importance of eating what you want in moderation.
 "Make it a small serving that your child can truly enjoy and take their time eating."
 Making Halloween candy off limits just reinforces the idea that sweets are a magical treat worth hiding, sneaking, or stealing from friends.
 If you allow Halloween candy in moderation, you'll be teaching your children portion size instead of instilling in them a desire for something for coveted treats.